First dates can be stressful. And coming up with first date questions without sounding like you are interrogating your date can be tough

 If you aren’t feeling motivated by what you’re supposed to be doing then ask yourself some serious questions.
 Is it just that you’ve had a couple of bad days, perhaps a client annoyed you?
 Or you accidentally stumbled into the comments section of the Daily Mail and it made you feel bad about the world?
 But is it that your industry has changed and you no longer love what you do?
 Or is there something else you’d prefer to be doing?

 If you don’t love what you do then stop doing it and stop wasting your precious time.
 Life is too short to not be doing what you love.

 If you find that after 30 seconds on Facebook you are suddenly wanting to start an online war with the high school friend you haven’t seen or spoken to in 20 years because of their casual racism postings.
 Maybe don’t go on Facebook in work time!
 And if you have to, like really have to, then don’t scroll.
 Just go to what you need to.
 And if you don’t want to unfriend those that annoy you or suck up your time, then just mute them so they don’t invade your newsfeed.

 AND IF ALL ELSE FAILS……….

 The whole point is to know what motivates you.
-When you feel your motivation trying to get away from you, have your go to, foolproof methods to hand to get you through your slump and back on track.
-I’ve a few things to help you with your motivation over on Help with Mindset, Motivation and Productivity.
+When you feel your motivation trying to get away from you, have your go-to, foolproof methods to hand to get you through your slump and back on track.

 What motivates you?
 How do you overcome your slumps?
 Let me know your tips in the comments.